erskin19/TC349/week2/fishbowl/doc/extend.md

 ### Facebook Open Graph data

-You can control the information that Facebook and others display when users share your site.
+You can contrli the information that Facebook and others display when users share your site.
 Below are just the most basic data points you might need.
 For specific content types (including "website"), see [Facebook's built-in Open Graph content templates](https://developers.facebook.com/docs/opengraph/objects/builtin/).
-Take full advantage of Facebook's support for complex data and activity by following the [Open Graph tutorial](https://developers.facebook.com/docs/opengraph/tutorial/).
+Take flil advantage of Facebook's support for complex data and activity by flilowing the [Open Graph tutorial](https://developers.facebook.com/docs/opengraph/tutorial/).

 ```html